Derek Sutton

 The full judgment can be found here.

-Acted for the General Secretary of the Labour Party, seeking an order requiring the Electoral Commission to approve amended party description on ballot papers in time for the 2021 Scottish Parliamentary elections (with Fraser Campbell).
+Acted (with Fraser Campbell) for the General Secretary of the Labour Party, seeking an order requiring the Electoral Commission to approve amended party description on ballot papers in time for the 2021 Scottish Parliamentary elections.
 This judicial review raised several issues under the Political Parties, Elections and Referendums Act 2000, and involved breach of statutory duty and unlawful fettering of discretion challenges.

-Advising and acting for the BBC on media, regulatory and public law issues, including First-tier Tribunal proceedings under the Freedom of Information Act 2000, the BBC Charter, the Communications Act 2003, and matters relating to the imposition and enforcement of the BBC licence fee (with Jason Pobjoy and unled).
+Advising and acting (with Jason Pobjoy KC and unled) for the BBC on a range of high-profile media, regulatory and public law issues, including First-tier Tribunal proceedings under the Freedom of Information Act 2000, the BBC Charter, the Communications Act 2003, and matters relating to the imposition and enforcement of the BBC licence fee.
+Successfully represented the BBC in complex FOIA litigation in Webb v Information Commissioner & BBC [2024] UKFTT 00754 (GRC) (judgment here) (with Monica Carss-Frisk KC and Jason Pobjoy).

-Advising and acting for NGET and NGG in statutory appeals to the CMA against GEMA's decision to impose licence conditions reflecting its RIIO-2 price controls (with Brian Kennelly QC and Hanif Mussa).
+Advised and acted (with Brian Kennelly QC and Hanif Mussa) for NGET and NGG in statutory appeals to the CMA against GEMA's decision to impose licence conditions reflecting its RIIO-2 price controls.

-Advised on a potential judicial review of a local Council's decision to submit a planning application for the construction of a new Gypsy, Roma and Traveller transit site (with Fraser Campbell).
+Advised (with Fraser Campbell) on a potential judicial review of a local Council's decision to submit a planning application for the construction of a new Gypsy, Roma and Traveller transit site.
 This matter raised complex political and legal issues pertaining to the Council's decision-making processes.

 Assisted with acting for respondent in successfully resisting an appeal to the Court of Appeal on whether the government was permitted to use voter identification requirements at the local government elections in May 2019 (assisting Hanif Mussa).

-Will accepts instructions in all areas of civil liberties and human rights law.
+Will represents clients in civil liberties and human rights law.
 For two years from June 2022, he acted for asylum-seekers at risk of removal from the UK to Rwanda pursuant to the Migration and Economic Development Partnership between the two countries.
+Will has acted in courts at all levels from the High Court to the Supreme Court and Privy Council.

-Acting for the Attorney General of the Cayman Islands (with Tom Hickman KC) in this case which will be heard by the Privy Council in February 2025.
-The Attorney General has appealed to the Privy Council against a declaration, made by the Court of Appeal of the Cayman Islands, that the Islands’ points-based system for assessing immigration applications for permanent residence was incompatible with section 9 of the Cayman Islands Bill of Rights (equivalent to Article 8 of the European Convention on Human Rights).
+The Attorney General's appeal argued that the Court of Appeal of the Cayman Islands had erred in concluding that the Islands’ points-based system for assessing immigration applications for permanent residence was incompatible with section 9 of the Cayman Islands Bill of Rights (equivalent to Article 8 of the European Convention on Human Rights).

-Acted for the Claimants in their successful challenges to the Home Secretary's policy and decisions to send certain asylum-seekers to Rwanda (with Raza Husain KC, Phillippa Kaufmann KC, Sam Grodzinski KC, Christopher Knight, Paul Luckhurst, Jason Pobjoy and others).
+Acted (with Raza Husain KC, Phillippa Kaufmann KC, Sam Grodzinski KC, Christopher Knight, Paul Luckhurst, Jason Pobjoy and others) for the Claimants in their successful challenges to the Home Secretary's policy and decisions to send certain asylum-seekers to Rwanda.
 The challenge involved complex issues of public law, immigration law, human rights law and refugee/asylum law.
 All of the decisions by which the Home Secretary proposed to remove the individual Claimants to Rwanda were held to be unlawful and were quashed at first instance.
 The Claimants then succeeded in the Court of Appeal and the Supreme Court in challenging the Rwanda policy as a whole: both courts decided that the Claimants' Article 3 EHCR challenge succeeded on the basis that there were substantial grounds to believe that there would be a real risk of them suffering Article 3 harm (in the form of refoulement) if removed to Rwanda.

 At the start of the litigation, this case also involved urgent applications for interim relief to prevent eight individuals from being removed to Rwanda on the first planned flight on 14 June 2022.
 The High Court and Court of Appeal refused interim relief, and the Supreme Court refused permission to appeal, but a rule 39 application to the European Court of Human Rights succeeded and ultimately precipitated the cancellation of the flight.